armory/docs/content/en/continuous-deployment/installation/guide/air-gapped/_index.md

 ---
-title: Install Armory Enterprise for Spinnaker in Air-Gapped Environments
+title: Install Armory Continuous Deployment for Spinnaker in Air-Gapped Environments
 linkTitle: Air-Gapped Environments
 weight: 1
 no_list: true
 description: >
-  Options for deploying Armory Enterprise in an environment that is isolated from the internet.
+  Options for deploying Armory Continuous Deployment in an environment that is isolated from the internet.
 aliases:
   - /spinnaker-user-guides/plugin-creators/
   - /docs/spinnaker-user-guides/plugin-creators/